Bad Brains: Formation and early years (1976–1985)

 The band's origins date to 1976, when the members first came together as a jazz fusion band called Mind Power, in the mold of bands such as Return to Forever and Mahavishnu Orchestra.
 The group included lead guitarist Dr. Know (Gary Miller), bassist Darryl Jenifer, and brothers Paul Hudson (later known as H.R.) on rhythm guitar and Earl Hudson on drums.

-In 1977, the band's friend Sid McCray introduced them to punk rock.
+In 1977, the band's then-singer Sid McCray introduced them to punk rock.
 Mind Power decided to switch their sound to hardcore punk and changed their name to Bad Brains, after the Ramones song "Bad Brain."
-Despite their burgeoning punk sound, after seeing Bob Marley in concert the band also became interested in reggae music and the Rastafari movement.
+Despite their burgeoning punk sound, after seeing Bob Marley in concert, the band also became interested in reggae music and the Rastafari movement.
 McCray was briefly the singer for the new hardcore punk incarnation of the band, but he soon departed, and H.R. switched from guitar to lead vocals.

 The band gained a fan base in Washington D.C. due to their high-energy performances and occasional reggae songs.
-In 1979 they were blacklisted from many Washington area clubs due to their destructive fans; this was later addressed in their song "Banned in D.C.".
-By 1980 the band relocated to New York City, where they would serve as a catalyst for that city's burgeoning hardcore scene.
+In 1979, they were blacklisted from many Washington area clubs due to their destructive fans; this was later addressed in their song "Banned in D.C.".
+Around 1980, the band relocated to New York City, where they would serve as a catalyst for that city's then-burgeoning hardcore scene.

 By 1982, they were a regular act at the New York venue CBGB.
 Dr. Know recalled, "We played CB's every friggin' night.
 This whole 'Sunday matinee' thing is from us.
 When we first played, nobody was there.
 It's like, 'Who are these niggers?'
 And we're in their face, killing it.
 We got a weekend day, and by then a little buzz started happening."
 Their self-titled debut album was released on the ROIR label, originally on cassette only, in 1982, followed in 1983 by Rock for Light, produced by Ric Ocasek of The Cars.
 In 1985, the Bad Brains song "Pay to Cum" was featured in Martin Scorsese's film After Hours.